-One of the major issues arising out of the pandemic is what some are calling the willingness to throw lives at the altar of money by allowing restrictions to be lifted too early and potentially igniting a second wave.
+One of the major issues arising out of the pandemic is the potential for allowing restrictions to be lifted too early for the sake of the economy, igniting another COVID-19 wave.

 Shariff said this hits at a core conflict between sacred values, such as the worth of a life, and secular values, which concern more material things like money.
 People tend to become outraged or disgusted in situations where these two values are traded off against each other.

 "In those situations, people feel tainted by the fact that you'd have a decision where something very important, meaningful, is being exchanged for something, which seems profane," he said.

 MacLachlan said if we can learn to "expand our circle of awareness and concern," then treating these societal dilemmas can become second nature.

 "Once we've expanded it, we can fall into habits where it's no longer exhausting and arduous and confusing to care for our neighbours."